Content protected from screenshots

 Related Questions

-What is the enthalpy change for the ionization of sodium called?
+What is the enthalpy change for a reaction where the calorimeter absorbs heat?